NicholasAdamou/No-Github-Dark-Mode/README.md

 License
 -------

-NoGithubDarkMode is © 2017 Nicholas Adamou.
+No-Github-Dark-Mode is © 2017 Nicholas Adamou.

 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.